lagijk/lagijk/README.md

 - 👋 Hi, I’m @lagijk
 - 👀 I’m interested in game design
-- 🌱 I’m currently learning Unity, C#, and animation/
+- 🌱 I’m currently learning Unity, C#, and animation.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...